microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

 $`Summarize ${file}.
 Save output to ${file}.summary`
 ```

-GenAIScript takes care of assembling prompts, sending them to the LLM and parsing
-out the results in a structured way.
-While the implementation of this internal plumbing
-is complex, all the internal prompts and invocations can be easily investigated through a detailed trace,
-giving the user transparency to how the script is processed and what the model sees.

-## Transformation overview

-Here is a short overview how this GenAIScript script is used
-to create a prompt, send it to a LLM and parse the response
-into structured output.

-### User prompt
+GenAIScript will execute `summarize.genai.js` and generate the user message that will be sent to the LLM chat.

-When GenAIScript executes, it populates the `env.files` variable with the files selected in the context.
+It also populates the `env.files` variable with the files selected in the context (from a user UI interaction or CLI arguments).
-As the script executes, the prompt that will be sent to the LLM is constructed.

-In this example, it would be like the text below for a `lorem.txt` file.

 ````txt title="user prompt" wrap
 FILE ./lorem.txt: